DuckOfTheBooBoo/sea-salon-technical-challenge/README.md

 ### NOTE
-- If the backend logs show connect: connection refused, it means the backend is trying to connect to the database before it is ready.
+- If the backend logs show `connect: connection refused`, it means the backend is trying to connect to the database before it is ready.
 The backend will retry connecting based on the MAX_RETRIES and RETRY_DELAY environment variables.

 - Ensure that the docker-compose.yaml file has the correct credentials and configurations as per your setup requirements.